gapn/webcam-ocr-reader/README.md

 - `c` — Toggle CLAHE (local contrast equalization)
 - `m` — Toggle morphology (dilation) to thicken thin digits
 - `p` — Cycle Tesseract Page Segmentation Mode (PSM)
-- `+/-` — Increase/Decrease processing scale (resolution)
+- `+ / -` — Increase/Decrease processing scale (resolution)
+- `, / .` — Decrease/Increase save interval

+---

 ### Recommended Tuning Workflow
 1. Run the script and press `s` to draw a tight box around *only* the numbers.
-2. Adjust the physical camera **focus** until the "Webcam OCR- ROI" window is perfectly sharp.
+2. Adjust the physical camera **focus** until the "Webcam OCR - ROI" window is perfectly sharp.
 3. Use `+/-` to adjust the **Scale**.
 This is the most important setting.
 4. Cycle through **Modes** `1-5` and toggle `c` (CLAHE) to find the cleanest black/white image in the "Preprocessed ROI" window